randilt/abt-corp-analytics-dashboard/README.md

 ## Troubleshooting

-1. If you see "ERR_TOO_MANY_REDIRECTS":

-   - Clear your browser cookies
-   - Ensure both frontend and backend are running
-   - Check that ports 8080 and 3000 are available

-2. If data isn't loading:
+1. If data isn't loading:

    - Check if the backend is running (`curl http://localhost:8080/health`)
    - Verify the CSV file exists in `data/raw/transactions.csv`
    - Try refreshing the cache using the refresh endpoint

-3. If the frontend build fails:
+2. If the frontend build fails:
    - Clear node_modules and reinstall: `rm -rf node_modules && npm install`
    - Ensure you're using Node.js 18 or later